Rockets fired at Israel from Lebanon raise risk of conflict

 The violence at the site has resonated across the region, with condemnations pouring in from Muslim leaders.

-Associated Press writers Abby Sewell and Bassem Mroue in Beirut, Lebanon contributed to this report.
+Associated Press writers Abby Sewell and Bassem Mroue in Beirut, Lebanon, and Ellen Knickmeyer in Washington, contributed to this report.

 Credit: AP